Emergent hydrodynamics in non-equilibrium quantum systems

 Here, $g(x)$ is a step-like spatial profile which accounts for the fact that only half the spin chain is being driven \cite{fn7}.
 The term proportional to $\eta$ corresponds to the aforementioned correction to the transport owing to the inhomogeneity of the drive, while the final term in the equation captures the Floquet heating.
 Note that for the heating rate and the diffusion coefficient, we utilize the previously (and independently) determined values $1/\tau^*_E$ and $D(\epsilon)$, respectively (Fig.~\ref{fig4}a,b).

 In order to test our hydrodynamical description, we feed in the energy density profile computed using DMT (at time $t=200$) into Eq.~\ref{eq:diff} and check whether the differential equation can quantitatively reproduce the remaining time dynamics (Fig.~\ref{fig4}c).
-Our only fitting parameter is $\eta$, and we take it to be constant across the entire evolution \cite{fn8}.
+Our only fitting parameter is $\eta$, and we take it to be constant across the entire evolution.
+We find that $\eta \ll 1$ and decreases as frequency increases, consistent with our expectation that for larger driving frequencies, $D_\eff$ is more homogenous across the chain \cite{SM}.
 Remarkably, we observe excellent agreement for the remaining time evolution across all frequencies tested (Fig.~\ref{fig1}c and \ref{fig4}c)!
 To this end, our results confirm that only a few coarse-grained observables are relevant to the late-time evolution of an interacting quantum system, even under a periodic drive \cite{SM}.